BRITISH MEDAL STOCK UPDATED 1st APRIL 2021

 There is a small selection of numismatic books for sale.
 These are offered on the References page, after the numismatic bibliography: do have a look - although small in number, it is quite an interesting selection - and excellent value!

 Facebook: There is now a Facebook page called...”Charles Riley Coins & Medals”.
 It has some photos not on this website and may have alerts as to website listings or events in my numismatic life.
-It also has my BBC TV appearance in which I had a small part in BBC TV’s Put Your Money Where Your Mouth Is.
 The Facebook page can be accessed here.

 My photograph: Apparently some people like to know what the person they are dealing with actually looks like, so now you can find out by scrolling down to the bottom of the References page, below the "Books for Sale" section, or simply clicking here.
 Additionally, recently I unearthed the photograph here of my early days in the coin auction business at Glendining and Company in central London which I’m putting on this website for a bit of fun.